ChengwZhou/recommender-recall-and-rerank/README.md

 # tmdbMovie Recommendation System

-## The goals of this project are as follows:
+## The goals of this project are as follow:

 1. Data preprocessing and feature engineering: Clean and prepare the dataset for analysis, identify relevant features, and potentially create new ones to improve model performance.